top of page

 Grand Prairie Water Commission

-Given the regional water supply challenges, the Cities of Crest Hill and Joliet and the Villages of Channahon, Minooka, Shorewood and Romeoville have determined that it is necessary and in the interest of the public health, safety and welfare to work together to establish a regional water commission pursuant to the requirements of the Regional Water Commissions Act, codified in 65 ILCS 5/11-135.5-1 et seq., in order to provide adequate supplies of water on an economical and cost-effective basis for their respective communities, including to provide a joint waterworks system and common source of water supply of Lake Michigan water for use.
+Given the regional water supply challenges, the Cities of Crest Hill and Joliet and the Villages of Channahon, Minooka, Shorewood and Romeoville have established a regional water commission pursuant to the requirements of the Regional Water Commissions Act, codified in 65 ILCS 5/11-135.5-1 et seq., in order to provide adequate supplies of water on an economical and cost-effective basis for their respective communities, including to provide a joint waterworks system and common source of water supply of Lake Michigan water for use.

 The Grand Prairie Water Commission’s commitment to the member communities is to: